pranav-vijayananth/SOMResearch/README.md

 # SOM Research
-Collection of datasets and Google Colabs when I research SOM underneath Professor Iulian Neamtiu.
+Collection of datasets and Google Colabs that I wrote when researching SOM underneath Professor Iulian Neamtiu.